kitsunee0104/aegisai_tool/README.md

 # AegisAI

-**AegisAI** is an intelligent network security analysis platform that combines network reconnaissance, live traffic monitoring, machine learning-based anomaly detection, and automated risk assessment into a unified command-line interface.
+**AegisAI** is an intelligent network security analysis tool that combines network reconnaissance, live traffic monitoring, machine learning-based anomaly detection, and automated risk assessment into a unified command-line interface.
 It is designed to assist security analysts, penetration testers, and defenders in rapidly identifying suspicious network activity and potential security risks.

 ---